hariyebk/My-Digital-Space/content/english/_index.md

 features:
   - title: "What do I talk about ?"
     image: "/images/call-to-action.png"
     content: "Through my blog articles, I will unravel the intricacies of coding, shedding light on the latest techniques, frameworks, and best practices that i have discovered.
 But this space is more than just a technical hub.
-It's a canvas where I paint my world view, carefully crafted from the wisdom I've gathered through extensive reading.
-I believe that books hold the power to expand our minds, challenge our perspectives, and ignite our imagination.
-Here, I'll share my reflections, musings, and interpretations, inviting you to join me in exploring the profound ideas that have shaped my thinking."
+It's a canvas where I paint my world view, carefully crafted from the wisdom I've gathered through extensive reading."
     button:
       enable: true
       label: "Read blog"